 Your week of sailing and cycling starts in Amsterdam.
-The crew welcomes you on board between 1 and 2 P.M.
-Once all guests have checked in, the ship sails under motor to Monnickendam in approximately 2½ hours.
+The crew welcomes you on board at 2 P.M.
+Once all guests have checked in, the ship sails under motor to Volendam.
 From the port of this former fishing village, a short warm-up ride leads you through the rural nature reserve of Waterland with its many villages.
-(10 km / 6 mi.)

 A very Dutch start of the day: you cycle to a nearby, family-run cheese and clog shop for a short demonstration of cheese and clog making, and of course a cheese tasting.
 Continue pedaling along the dikes to Purmerend, in the heart of a polder named De Beemster, 11½ feet (3.5 meters) below sea level.
+It was created more than 400 years ago, when the Dutch transformed an inland lake into pasture land.
 Divided into a tight geometric pattern of squares and quadrants, it is recognized by UNESCO as “a creative masterpiece”.
 Your next destination is Edam, a lovely town whose lanes and canals deserve a stroll.
 Edam is known worldwide for its cheese covered in red or yellow wax.
-Via the main dike of the IJsselmeer you arrive at the promenade of Volendam, where the ship is docked.
-You will have some time on your own to check out the souvenir shops.
-After dinner, let the historical city center lure you into a digestive walk.
+This practical solution keeps the cheese fresh for a long time, so 17th century sailors could take it on their voyages or trade it for spices and other riches of the East.
+Via the main dike of the IJsselmeer you will return to the promenade of Volendam, where the ship is waiting for you.
+You will still have some time on your own to check out the souvenir shops.
+During diner the ship will take you to Hoorn.
+Let the historical city center lure you into a digestive walk.

 Weather permitting, we sail across the IJsselmeer to the port of Stavoren in Friesland (approx. 4 hours).
 On board, you can help the captain sail the ship if you wish.
 Or you can simply sit back on deck and enjoy the invigorating journey, while keeping watch for marine bird life.
 Upon arrival a bike tour is planned that first takes you to Hindeloopen, a picturesque and lively fishing village.
 From there you go to Workum, home to the Jopie Huisman Museum.
 This museum is dedicated to the work and life of the Frisian realist painter Jopie Huisman, whose work is very much loved by the Dutch.

-Following the dike along the Ijsselmeer we arrive in Gaasterland, renowned for its sandy heights that are over 32.8 feet (10 meters) high.
+Following the dike along the IJsselmeer we arrive in Gaasterland, renowned for its sandy heights that are over 32.8 feet (10 meters) high.
 The name Gaasterland derives from gaasten, the Frisian word for these elliptically shaped heights.
+They were formed during the Ice Age, when boulder clay from Scandinavia was deposited on this terrain.
 Leaving the dike, you enter the Rijsterbos, a 300-year-old forest.
 Through this wooded area you ride to the town of Balk and along the tree-lined river Luts, that flows through the center of town.
-Shortly afterward, you’ll arrive at the fortress city of Sloten, one of the smallest cities in The Netherlands.
+Shortly afterward, you’ll arrive at the fortress city of Sloten.
+With less than 800 inhabitants, it is one of the smallest cities in The Netherlands.
 Take the time to leisurely wander the narrow streets, to relax and to find a spot for a lunch on your own.
 The last stretch of today’s tour brings you to the fishing port of Lemmer, where the ship moors for the night.
+Dinner will be served on board.
 An after dinner stroll into town is definitely worth your while.
-(40 km / 25 mi.)

-After breakfast you’ll disembark for your last day of cycling.
-You’ll ride through the Oostvaardersplassen—a nature reserve on new land, left to find its own balance like nature did in old times on old land.
+After breakfast you’ll disembark for your last half day of cycling.
+You’ll ride through the Oostvaardersplassen a nature reserve on new land, left to find its own balance like nature did in old times on old land.
 Sections of the ride wind through forested areas, while others give you panoramic views of expansive reed beds and marshes.
 This is a birdwatchers’ paradise.
-The ship picks you up in the small harbor of Oostvaardersdiep for the return voyage to Amsterdam (approx. 2 hours).
+The ship picks you up in the small harbor of Oostvaardersdiep for the return voyage to Amsterdam.
 Celebrate this marvelous week around the Ijsselmeer while having a farewell dinner aboard the ship.
-(20 km / 12 mi. or 39 km / 24 mi.)

 Your tour ends today with a nice breakfast.
 Disembarkation afterwards until 9.30 AM.